pierrenoel/Laravel-Briefing/02.TheBasics/c.views.md

 Wait a second, I see a variable **'$id'** and a **compact()** function in some of the methods?
 Well to better understand, let us take an another example:

-1. First of all, take the route you have created  **'restaurant'** in the previous page, adapt it like below:
+1. First of all, take the route "get" you have created in the previous page, adapt it like below:

 ```php
 Route::get('/hello',function(){